Foxandxss/angular-tips/source/_posts/2014-08-11-tip-accessing-filtered-array-outside-ng-repeat.markdown

 What's the advantage here?
 That we can access our `filteredPeople` where we need it, both in our HTML and controller.
 Having that in mind, we can now access its `length` property to show a message if there are no results and even to count the number of filtered people.

+But what are the disadvantage? `filteredPeople` is going to be evaluated in every `$digest` and on a big big list it can be problematic and then is when we should consider doing the filtering on the controller.

 ## Try it

 <iframe src="http://embed.plnkr.co/8EqIoAFn6arDA80riY3o/preview" style="width:100%; height:320px" frameborder="0"></iframe>

 ***

 That is all.
-A nice trick for a really common problem :)
+A nice trick for a really common problem that comes useful on small to medium lists.